Nonsingular Black Holes in $4D$ Einstein--Gauss--Bonnet Gravity: Thermodynamics

-The conclusion by Wheeler \cite{JW,JW1} that any system consists of a black hole violates the non-decreasing entropy law necessitated to assign temperature and entropy to a black hole.
-This association of thermodynamical quantities with black holes led the study of black holes as a thermodynamical system.
-The black hole mass, in terms of the horizon radius $r_+$ by solving equation $f(r_+)=0$, reads by taking $g=0$, one obtains mass for $4D$ EGB black holes \cite{Glavan:2019inb,pgs,ak1}
+The conclusion by Wheeler~\cite{Ruffini:1971bza} that any system consists of a black hole violates the non-decreasing entropy law necessitated to assign temperature and entropy to a black hole.
+This association of thermodynamic quantities with black holes led the study of black holes as a thermodynamic system.
+The black hole mass, in terms of the horizon radius $r_+$ by solving equation $f(r_+)=0$, reads